fabulous-dev/Fabulous.MauiControls/CONTRIBUTING.md

 ### Open a pull request

-Go to the [pull request page of Fabulous.XamarinForms][PRs] and in the top of the page it will ask you if you want to open a pull request from your newly created branch.
+Go to the [pull request page of Fabulous.MauiControls][PRs] and in the top of the page it will ask you if you want to open a pull request from your newly created branch.

 The title of the pull request should be descriptive of the work you did.